Juniper/contrail-controller/specs/graceful_restart.md

 * GR/LLGR configuration resides under global-system-config configuration section

 ## 4.2 contrail-vrouter-agent Work items
-### 4.2.1 Agent LLGR has been divided into two parts
+### 4.2.1 Implementation overview
+Agent will have to handle following scenarios to achieve LLGR:
+* Channel flaps - On channel flaps or control-node going off (agent not able to connect to CN), agent retains all the routes exported by control-node until a stable channel is up after which audit is done.
+  Milestone: 4.0
+* End-of-config and End-of-rib handlers - Needed to identify stale routes and config after restart of agent or new control-node selection.
+  Milestone: 4.0
+* Resource Backup - Resources allocated via agent needs to be backed up.
+These resources are shared with contrail-control and vrouter.
+On restart they need to be kept intact to avoid disruptions.
+  Milestone: 4.1
+* Config replay - On restart, last known good config is replayed to agent without waiting for connection to control-node.
+This ensures that agent can run in headless mode and keep system running.
+  Milestone: 4.1
+* Route retention and replay - Locally generated routes get backed up via config.
+  However control-node exported routes are to be backed up to run smoothly in headless mode and use the same on restart.
+  Milestone: 4.2
-* On agent restart or new config server selection, end-of-config is determined.
+* Remove vrouter reset on agent restart
-* Agent end-of-rib is computed on restart/channel flaps, new channel connection.
-* Route retention from each peer (in old terms headless per peer).
+  Milestone: 4.2

+### 4.2.2 Channel flaps(Control-node going down)

+CN is used for three roles in agent.
+- For Config
+- Fabric multicast tree builder
+- Unicast route peer

+#### 4.2.2.1 Config
+If CN is a config peer for agent and it goes down then agent tries to select new CN as config peer.
+It may happen that there is no CN and this was the last one to go off.
+In either of the cases agent will retain config sent by the CN going down till a new CN becomes a config peer and end of config is determined.
+This ensures config persistence on CN restarts.
+(Milestone: 4.0)

+#### 4.2.2.2 Multicast builder
+TBD

+(Milestone: TBD)

+#### 4.2.2.3 Route peer
+Every CN adds a path to route in agent and is mapped to channel.
+Agent maintains two channel.
+When a peer goes down the path which was added by it is retained till a new peer picks up the role on the channel(which this peer was associated to).
+This ensures that path remains intact till stability is seen.
+Stability is determined by end-of-rib marker from control-node.Once end-of-rib marker is seen audit is done and all stale paths are removed.
+(Milestone: 4.0)

+### 4.2.3 End-of-config and End-of-rib
+(Milestone: 4.0)

-### 4.2.2 End of Config
+#### 4.2.3.1 End of config
 * Trigger for determination of EOC -
-* Restart and config channel selection
+ - Restart and config channel selection
-* Channel flaps resulting in selection of new channel as config - End of config is determined for new channel.
+ - Channel flaps resulting in selection of new channel as config - End of config is determined for new channel.
-* New channel configured in agent.conf ( SIGHUP triggering new config to be taken) New config channel is selected and for same EOC is determined.
+ - New channel configured in agent.conf ( SIGHUP triggering new config to be taken) New config channel is selected and for same EOC is determined.
    It may so happen same channel is present in new config and is again selected as config channel then agent will do nothing as EOC processing is done or may be in process for same.

 * How EOC is determined
-* Agent does not have any definite way to know that all config has been received from CN like EOC marker.
+  Agent does not have any definite way to know that all config has been received from CN like EOC marker.
 So there is a heuristic determination of same.
   On config channel after connection establishment agent starts a timer (EOC timer).
 This timer observes if channel is silent for 30 seconds.